cutlasses/TeensyJuce/README.md

 ```

 I've ported my Glitch Delay Effect to this system, so have a look at the source code for an example of how to use it.
 I use ProJucer to create a project file for my compiler/IDE (xcode in my case).

+NOTE: You will pay the cost of a handful more virtual function calls.
+I was happy with that for prototyping purposes, but once the code is working it would be straightforward to remove them.